-The Department of History and Civilization at the European University Institute (EUI) is happy to announce its twelfth Summer School in Transnational and Comparative History, which will take place in September 2017 in the historic Villa Salviati, looking out over the hills of Florence.
+The Department of History and Civilization (HEC) at the European University Institute (EUI) is happy to announce its sixteenth Summer School in Global and Transnational History, which will take place in September 2020 in the historic Villa Salviati, looking out over the hills of Florence.

 The EUI Department of History and Civilization is a major centre for the study of comparative and transnational European history and of European history in a global perspective.
 Its annual Summer School has established itself as an exciting and stimulating experience for postgraduate students.
 Whether you are interested in political, social, cultural, intellectual or economic history, it will give you a unique opportunity to broaden your research interests and methodological reflection.

-You will also have the chance to meet EUI doctoral researchers, participate in the academic life of this centre of excellence, and visit the Historical Archives of the European Union.
+You will also have the chance to meet EUI doctoral researchers and post-doctoral fellows and faculty, participate in the academic life of this centre of excellence, and visit the Historical Archives of the European Union.
 Information will also be given on possibilities for pursuing doctoral studies at the European University Institute.